#{ServerName}

 What’s nearby?
 Walk just 150 metres from the cottage for walkies in Rothbury Park and along the River Coquet, or head 1 mile to the National Trust’s Cragside where your pup’s welcome to sniff rabbits in the gardens and woodland as long as he’s on a lead.

-Why we love it: In Northumberland’s Dark Sky Park, you can sit in the large garden and stargaze in the evening; your pup can watch out for the dog star too!
+Why we love it: At Bridge End Cottage in Northumberland’s Dark Sky Park, you can sit in the large garden and stargaze in the evening; your pup can watch out for the dog star too!
 If it gets chilly, come indoors and fire up the wood burner.

 Why guests love it: “The garden is large and private which is ideal for dogs or kids.” – Mark